 When determining the lease term, Management considers all facts and circumstances that create an economic incentive to exercise an extension option, or not to exercise a termination option.
 The assessment is reviewed if a significant event or a significant change in circumstances occurs that affects this assessment.

 NOTE 5. - ACCOUNTING PRONOUNCEMENTS ISSUED BY THE IASB AT THE INTERNATIONAL LEVEL

-New standards incorporated in the accounting framework accepted in Colombia whose application must be assessed on a mandatory basis in periods subsequent to January 1, 2024.
+5.1.
+New standards incorporated in the accounting framework accepted in Colombia whose application is mandatory starting on January 1, 2027.